 Travel industry is a very competitive space, a tough climb for the startups and with every new player, it gets tougher.
-With almost all the new businesses coming online, it is very crucial to have a robust presence.
+With all the new businesses coming online, it is very crucial to have a robust presence.
 Brands shovel funds in a bid to promote their business and acquire customers but at times they get it wrong, and when you are a startup with limited resources, you really can’t afford that.

 Here are some of the common mistakes travel marketers make while promoting their brand and how they can be avoided: